2006 525i | 2006 530i | 2006 530xi Sports Wagon | 2006 550i | 2008 528i ![]() | 2008 528xi ![]() |

 Adding a new dimension to nighttime driving security

-BMW's adoption of leading-edge lighting systems goes back more than two decades, wîth the introduction of projector-beam halogen headlamps on the 1986 7 Series.
-Six years later the 1993 750iL became the first to offer xenon headlights, which quickly became the benchmark for night driving.
+BMW's adoption of leading-edge lighting systems goes back more than two decades, with the introduction of projector-beam halogen headlamps on the 1986 7 Series.
+Six years later the 1993 750iL became the first to offer xenon headlights, which quickly became the industry benchmark for night driving.
 With Night Vision, BMW becomes the first to adopt Far Infra-Red (FIR) thermal techology to extend the driver's vision past what conventional lighting systems can provide.
 The FIR thermal imaging camera covers a range almost twice as far as other systems.

 Simply put, Night Vision provides a new dimension of optical perception when driving at night.
 A thermal imaging camera detects people, animals and objects in front of the car before they become visible in the headlights.
 The image generated by the system is transmitted to the central Control Display within the car.
-Objects are presented wîth increasing brightness as a function of the heat detected by the camera – therefore making humans and animals particularly conspicuous.
+Objects are presented with increasing brightness as a function of the heat detected by the camera – therefore making humans and animals particularly conspicuous.

 BMW Night Vision presents a high-contrast black-and-white night image to the driver on the Control Display in the middle of the instrument panel.
 Benefiting from FIR technology, the driver only has to briefly check out the Display in order to recognize a hazard.
-So using BMW Night Vision is comparable to lòòking into the interior mirror in the car.
-After comparative studies and careful observation of independent scientific examinations, BMW's engineers opted in favor of innovative far infra-red technology (FIR) as being the most efficient in detecting people, animals and objects at night.
-FIR offers the following benefits:
+So using BMW Night Vision is comparable to looking into the interior mirror in the car.

 • Reduction to the essential: